 The period is used by your uterus to get rid of all preparations for a pregnancy, including the egg that wasn’t fertilized.
 Because your hormonal levels are high throughout the entire cycle, you don’t really ovulate.
 The week you take the placebo pills (with no hormones, they are just there so you keep the habit of taking one pill everyday), your hormone levels suddenly drop and your uterus receives the sign that normally would start the period (low hormones = start bleeding).
 However, there is nothing to get rid of, because your uterus didn’t really prepare for any pregnancy.

 And here we start with the bad news.
 There is very little information (and interest) about undesired side-effects of OCs on women’s sexuality, but the research that exists is gloomy.
-For example, one study found that reduced frequency of sexual thoughts and low sexual arousal was related to a drop in testosterone after starting the pill (yes, women produce testosterone too! just in much smaller amounts than men).
-Even though this doesn’t happen to every woman, it seems that some of us are more sensitive to testosterone's behavioural effects, and their sex life might be significantly impacted if they keep using oral contraceptives.
-Indeed, another study discovered that low sexual desire and reduced arousability were two of the most common reasons for women to stop using the pill.
+For example, one study found that decreased frequency of desire and low levels of arousal were related to a drop in testosterone after starting the pill (yes, women produce testosterone too! just in much smaller amounts than men).
+Even though this doesn’t happen to every woman, it seems that some of us are more sensitive to testosterone's behavioural effects, and their intimate life might be significantly impacted if they keep using oral contraceptives.
+Indeed, another study discovered that low desire and reduced arousability were two of the most common reasons for women to stop using the pill.

-Other side-effects reported are decreased lubrication and vulvar pain, especially in women with the longest duration of pill use and in those women who initiated use of OCs at a young age.
-Doctors often prescribe the pill for contraceptive use or to treat other issues, such as endometriosis or polycystic ovary syndrome, but the lack of research done, combined with the taboo around sex (and particularly, around women’s sexuality), might prevent them from telling you about this.
+Other side-effects reported are decreased lubrication and pain, especially in women with the longest duration of pill use and in those women who initiated use of OCs at a young age.
+Doctors often prescribe the pill for contraceptive use or to treat other issues, such as endometriosis or polycystic ovary syndrome, but the lack of research combined with women's intimacy may prevent them from providing information on this subject.